NBA on NBC: Music

+The theme music for the NBA on NBC broadcasts is "Roundball Rock", composed by new-age artist John Tesh.
+The instrumental piece, first composed in 1990 for NBC, soundtracked the network's NBA coverage from 1990 to 2002.
+During periods when NBC has not broadcast the NBA, it has used the theme for its Olympic basketball coverage, first in 2008 and then in every Summer Olympics since 2016.

+"Roundball Rock" returned as NBC's theme music for its revived coverage.
+The Sunday Night Basketball package will also feature a new theme song performed by Lenny Kravitz, following the example of Carrie Underwood's opening theme for Sunday Night Football.

 WNBA on NBC

-NBC showed Women's National Basketball Association games from 1997 to 2002 as part of their NBA on NBC coverage before the league transferred the rights to ABC/ESPN.
+NBC showed Women's National Basketball Association (WNBA) games from 1997 to 2002 as part of their NBA on NBC coverage before the league transferred the rights to ABC/ESPN.
+The network is set to return to airing WNBA games in 2026 as part of NBC's latest 11-year media rights agreement with the NBA.

 NBA coverage on other NBC-owned outlets

-Coverage on Telemundo Deportes
+Telemundo Deportes

 Following NBC's $2.7 billion purchase of Telemundo Communications Group from Sony Pictures and Liberty Media on October 11, 2001, Deportes Telemundo began to gradually be integrated into NBC Sports, although it would maintain sports programming rights separate from the main NBC broadcast network and its sister cable channels.
 Under NBC (which ironically lost the rights to the league that year to ABC), on August 20, 2002, Telemundo signed a three-year agreement with the NBA for the Spanish language broadcast rights to 15 NBA and up to ten WNBA regular season games; Telemundo and the NBA did not renew the deal upon its expiration following the 2004–05 season.

+Beginning in 2025, Telemundo will return to airing select NBA games as a part of NBC's latest 11-year media rights agreement.
+For the first season, Telemundo will air 10 of NBC's 11 Sunday Night Basketball games, the 2026 NBA All-Star Game, and the NBA's Mexico Game.